scraton/documentation/content/logs/index.md

 #(mandatory)Same api_key than in datadog.conf
 api_key: <YOUR_DATADOG_API_KEY>
-#(optional): same hostname than in Datadog.conf - used for host tags and links with metrics
+#(optional): same hostname as specified in Datadog.conf - used for host tags and links with metrics
 #hostname:

 {{< /highlight >}}